 \subsection{Joint probability distribution function}

 A similar analysis of the transmission $\mathcal{T}$ shows that its distribution does not depend on energy \cite{Note}.
-Since the transport coefficient $\mathcal {T}$ and $S$ are tightly related by the transport equations, we need the joint probability distribution (j.p.d.f) $ \mathcal{P}_\epsilon(\mathcal{T},S)$ to study any observable depending on both $\mathcal{T}$ and $S$.
+Since the transport coefficients $\mathcal {T}$ and $s$ are tightly related by the transport equations, the knowledge of the joint probability distribution function (j.p.d.f) $ \mathcal{P}_\epsilon(s,\mathcal{T})$ is required to study any observable depending on both $\mathcal{T}$ and $s$.
 The starting point for this is the rewriting of the scattering matrix using the following decomposition:

 where the rotation matrix $R$ is defined as: